Data visualization with data refinery

 Step 5: Visualize with charts and graphs

 Choose the Visualizations tab to bring up an option to choose which columns to visualize.
-Click on the empty space for the Columns to Visualize where the image below says
+Under Columns to Visualize, choose TotalCharges and click Visualize data:

 We first see the data in a histogram by default.
 You can choose other chart types.
 We’ll pick